Some heuristics on the gaps between consecutive primes: The Andrica Conjecture

 \section{The Andrica Conjecture}

 In the last section we will make use of most of the conjectures formulated so far.
 The Andrica conjecture \cite{Andrica} (see also \cite[p.
 21]{Guy} and \cite[p.
-191]{Ribenboim}) states that the inequality: \bee A_n \equiv \sqrt{p_{n+1}} - \sqrt{p_n} < 1, \eee where $p_n$ is the $n$-th prime number, holds for all $n$.
+191]{Ribenboim}) states that the inequality: \bee A_n \equiv \sqrt{p_{n+1}} - \sqrt{p_n} < 1, \eee holds for all $n$.
 Despite its simplicity it remains unproved.
-In Table II the values of $A_n$ are sorted in descending order (it is believed this order will persist forever).
+In Table 3 the values of $A_n$ are sorted in descending order (it is believed this order will persist forever).
+We have \bee \sqrt{p_{n+1}} - \sqrt{p_n}=\frac{p_{n+1} - p_n}{\sqrt{p_{n+1}} + \sqrt{p_n}}< \frac{d_n}{2\sqrt{p_n}}. \eee From this we see that the growth rate of the form $d_n = \OO(p_n^\theta)$ with $\theta<1/2$ will suffice for the proof of (\ref{Andrica-ineq}), but as we have mentioned in the Introduction, currently the best unconditional result is $\theta=21/40$ \cite{Baker-et-al}.
+If \eqref{Andrica-ineq} is true then $d_n=\OO(\sqrt{p_n})$ and the Legendre conjecture that between $n^2$ and $(n+1)^2$ there is always a prime follows.
+Put in another words: if $A_n <1 $, then there must be a prime between $n^2$ and $(n+1)^2$.